Chatura-17/Car-Price-Prediction/README.md

 - Data Cleaning and Preprocessing
 - Exploratory Data Analysis (EDA)
 - Feature Engineering
-- Model Training (using algorithms such as Linear Regression, Decision Trees, etc.)
+- Model Training (using algorithms such as Linear Regression, Decision Trees, etc)
 - Model Evaluation and Optimization